pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

 For loop
 ~~~~~~~~

-For loops iterate over a list whose values are determined once the participant reaches that part in the timeline.
+For loops iterate over a list whose values are determined when the participant reaches that part of the timeline.
 For example:

 .. code-block:: python

     from psynet.timeline import Timeline, for_loop
-    from psynet.modular_page, DropdownControl
+    from psynet.modular_page import DropdownControl

     Timeline(
         ModularPage(